-- accept and implement any recommendations made by IHPA in relation to cross-border disputes - provide additional funding to the other party in a dispute if this is required.
+- accept and implement any recommendations made by IHPA in relation to cross-border disputes; and - provide additional funding to the other party in a dispute if this is required.

-(6b) IHPA monitors jurisdiction compliance with recommendations
+(6b) IHPA monitors compliance with the recommendations

-Two months after IHPA has advised disputing jurisdictions of the final recommendations, it will request an update on implementation of these recommendations.
+Two months after IHPA has advised jurisdictions party to the dispute of the final recommendations, it will request an update on the implementation of these recommendations.
 A response by the jurisdictions will be requested within 30 days.